hbprosper/Terascale/README.md

 ```bash
 conda activate terascale
 ```
-You need create the environment only once, but you must activate the desired environment whenever you create a new terminal window.
+The environment need be created only once, but you must activate it whenever you create a new terminal window.

 #### Step 2
 With the environment activated, you can now install root, python, numpy, etc. For example, the following command installs the [ROOT](https://root.cern.ch) package from CERN